adammathieson/WIGC/README.md

 # WIGC
-Website for WIngin' It Goose Control
+Website for Wingin' It Goose Control

 **Style**